-Recitations for this course are designed via recorded videos.
-At every course submodule, there is a PowerPoint file where you can find the links to the recitation questions and the videos.
+Lectures and recitations for this course are designed via short recorded videos.
+The videos are embedded in the Blackboard modules as well as the within the assignments at WebAssign.
+At every course submodule of Blackboard, there is a PowerPoint file where you can also find the links to the recitation questions and the videos.
 For each section, there are 3-8 videos with solved exercises by the instructor, which are similar to the ones in the assignments.
-It is recommended to read the lecture notes first, and then get engaged with videos in the recitations.
+It is recommended to read the lecture notes first, watch lecture videos, and then get engaged with the recitation videos.

-HOMEWORK (15%)
+HOMEWORK and CHAPTER REVIEWS (15%)

-In total, 30 homework assignments and four chapter reviews are to be completed in the online assessment system, WebAssign.
+In total, 30 homework assignments and 4 chapter-reviews are to be completed in the online assessment system, WebAssign.
 It is your responsibility to keep up with the homework assignments.
 You will be allowed TEN tries for each question.
 A grade of at least 70% will be necessary on each assignment for a student to be allowed to take the next available assignment.
 Technical difficulty is not a valid excuse for missing homework.
-For each homework assignment, there are 0-3 questions to turn in your handwritten work for instructor feedback.
-Simply take a picture of your hand-written work, and upload the file to WebAssign.
-The feedback of the instructor will be provided back to you in a few days after the assignment is turned in.
-Your five lowest homework scores will be dropped at the end of the course before calculating your final grade.
+For each homework assignment, there are 0-3 questions to turn in your hand-written work for instructor feedback.
+Simply take a picture of your hand-written work, upload the file to WebAssign.
+The feedback will be provided back to you in 1-3 days after the assignment is turned in.
+To cover all other contingencies the 5 lowest homework scores will be dropped at the end of the semester.